-Please use the links below to explore computing learning and support at Berkswich.
+Please use the links below to explore our Berkswich CE exciting computing provision.

 At Berkswich CE Primary, we understand that a high-quality computing education is essential for children to understand modern information and communication technologies (ICT), and for them to use these skills to become responsible, competent, confident and creative participants of an increasingly digital world.
 At Berkswich CE we, have, therefore, created a curriculum which focuses on children learning to face new technology with eager confidence, recognising that errors are an inevitable part of the learning process.

 The aim of Computing is to teach children how to use technology in a range of ways and to understand how to use these in a safe way.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Through our computer science lessons, we want pupils to develop creativity, resilience, problem-solving and critical thinking skills.
 We aim to ensure that all of our children become digitally literate and able to make informed choices in a digital world.
 The use of technology is now essential in many aspects of life and children need to be equipped with the knowledge and skills to embrace emerging technology and to use it efficiently.
 We aim to inspire pupils to continue to learn and apply the skills they learn at secondary school, university, and beyond in the workplace.